confluentinc/ksql/docs/concepts/ksql-and-kafka-streams.rst

 ######################

 KSQL is the streaming SQL engine for Apache Kafka®.
-With KSQL, you can write real-time applications by using a SQL-like query language.
+With KSQL, you can write real-time streaming applications by using a SQL-like query language.

-Kafka Streams is the Apache Kafka® library for writing real-time applications and microservices in Java and Scala.
+Kafka Streams is the Apache Kafka® library for writing streaming applications and microservices in Java and Scala.

 KSQL is built on Kafka Streams and occupies the top of the stack in |cp|.